racktivity/ext-pylabs-core/pyapps/pylabsdoc/portal/spaces/PyLabsApps/Home/Introduction.md

 ###PyModel
-PyModel is a PyLabs extension to define, create, and update complex objects.
+PyModel is a Pylabs extension to define, create, and update complex objects.
 PyModel is capable of serializing Thrift objects to store them in Arakoon, as well as deserializing these objects for further usage in your application.
-The PyModel extension is represented by `p.api.model in PyLabs`.
+The PyModel extension is represented by `p.api.model in Pylabs`.

 ###Root Objects